Jotunn/kbnhud/README.md

 **Changing HUD colors**

-1. Go to `tf/custom/KBNHud-master/resource/scheme` and open `clientscheme_colors.res` with a text editor program (eg. Notepad, Notepad++ works best though) and there should be a large heading saying `COLOR CUSTOMIZATION SECTION`, having a online RGB sampler site is recommended.
+1. Go to `tf/custom/kbnhud-master/resource/scheme` and open `colors_clientscheme.res` with a text editor program (eg. Notepad, Notepad++ works best though) and there should be a large heading saying `COLOR CUSTOMIZATION SECTION`, having a online RGB sampler site is recommended.

 2. Under that are a bunch of groups of color options.
 Each name will have an RGBA value on the same line.